ohnicholas93/payload-mcp-server/README.md

 - **Create Objects**: Add new documents to any collection, supporting single objects or batches.
 - **Search Objects**: Query collections with filters (MongoDB-like `where` clauses), pagination, sorting, localization, and population of related fields.
 - **Update Objects**: Modify existing documents by ID, with support for partial updates.
+- **Globals Support**: Read and update Global documents by their slug, with full localization and population support.
 - **Authentication Handling**: Automatic JWT token refresh, stored credentials, and interactive browser login for seamless auth.
 - **Localization Support**: Works with Payload's i18n features; specify locales in tool calls.
 - **Error Handling**: Comprehensive exceptions for validation, auth, API, and connection issues.